 Welcome the world democracy news section where you will find coverage on the quest for democracy worldwide.
-Be sure to also see our political dissidents section and our series of articles on worldwide democracy
+Be sure to also see our political dissidents section and brand new section on election technology!

 aung suu kyi